 “The IVCA continues to be one of our most important benefactors and their support for us, and indeed other areas of Irish cycling, should not go unheralded,” says Considine.
 “It’s not an organisation solely concerned with its own activities.
 The IVCA has the interests of all in Irish cycling and the principals of the association should be commended for that.

 “For 2014 the IVCA Queen of the Mountains competition includes nine classified climbs and this year we have weighted the points a little more in favour of the most difficult climbs.
 This is to make sure the best climber has the best chance of success and, with the category one ascents coming at the tail end of the event, we believe that it is more likely to keep the issue in doubt until the last day.”

 Details of further commercial partnerships and route announcements will follow in the coming weeks and months.

-For more information about the IVCA see www.ivca.info.
+For more information please visit the IVCA website.